 Three examples of such regulation are described in subsections 3, 4, and 5.
-The first one has already been announced; the second is moderately far in the future, as it is mainly practised in Norway, which is outside the EU, although to a lesser extent also in Germany; while the third seems to be the most distant, as it is for now being openly condemned by the European Parliament and is only practised in
+The first one has already been announced; the second is moderately far in the future, as it is mainly practised in Norway, which is outside the EU, although to a lesser extent also in Germany; while the third seems to be the most distant, as it is for now being openly condemned by the European Parliament and is only practised in Ukraine, which is only aspiring to EU membership.
+The essence of the proposed amendments 103 and 104, however, is that each of these regulations could be imposed on some Member States by the others, should the proposed changes come into force - if not today, then perhaps decades from now.
+Abandoning the principle of unanimity in such a sensitive area would result in a constant, permanent concern on the part of the Member States to seek ad hoc majorities in order to reject those regulations which run contrary to the fundamental principles of their legal orders.

-Ordoiuris.pl, EU law does not require legalization of surrogacy and "breeding" of humans in laboratories - Ordo luris analysis, 10.02.2023, https://en.ordoiuris.pl/family-and-marriage/eu-law-does-not-require-legalization-surrogacy-and-breeding-humans-laboratories, accessed 6 December 2023.
+23 Ordoiuris.pl, Prawo UE nie wymaga legalizacji surogacji i "hodowli" ludzi w laboratoriach - analiza Ordo luris, 10.02.2023, https://ordoiuris.pl/rodzina-i-malzenstwo/prawo-ue-nie-wymaga-legalizacji-surogacji-i-hodowli-ludzi-w-laboratoriach-0, accessed 6 December 2023.